InnovateForVegas/.github/CONTRIBUTING.md

 This is the default CONTRIBUTING document designed for all entities owned and maintained by the Innovate for Vegas Foundation ("Innovate for Vegas" or "foundation" or "we") subject to contribution of any kind by anyone.
 This file may be modified where appropriate in the form of addenda to this original document, but should not compromise the fundamental ethos of the Innovate for Vegas Foundation and its population of Contributors of Creative Works.

-An Innovate for Vegas Entity may be an Initiative ("initiative") or its Component Projects ("project" or "component" or "component project") or a combination thereof, and can be quantified as the sum of the time, effort, expertise, and creativity ("creative work") of those who add their creative work to any part of any entity in any way.
+An Innovate for Vegas Entity ("entity") may be an Initiative ("initiative") or its Component Projects ("project" or "component" or "component project") or a combination thereof, and can be quantified as the sum of the time, effort, expertise, and creativity ("creative work") of those who add their creative work to any part of any entity in any way.
 An initiative and its component projects may be composed of zero or more collections of these works located in an accessible place or places, and may include other elements such as multimedia content, visual artwork, written word, and any other relevant items ("components") stored and tracked by any means in a formal revision control system or in a less-structured tracking system, generally referred to as a Repository ("repository" or "repo").
 Each of the entities and elements, stored and tracked in whichever form by whichever tools and techniques, shall adopt and be governed by the default LICENSE and CONTRIBUTOR terms of the Initiative to which each belongs, unless otherwise indicated per entity.

 A Contributor is any individual person or business entity ("contributor") adding materially to a project or repository, by way of new creative work stored or otherwise included as a component of the project ("contribution").
 A contribution may be attributed to a business entity as a single contributor.

 Contributions may also include but are not limited to these resources, components, and activities, which we include as creative work:

 * Reporting a bug or defect
+* Constructive contribution to fixing or verifying bugs or defects
-* Discussing the current state of the code or other parts of an initiative
+* Discussing the current state of an initiative or its component projects
 * Submitting a fix or other change
 * Proposing new features or useful changes
 * Becoming a maintainer of a project or project repository or other component(s)
 * Testing entities or elements to insure they function or exist as intended
 * Translating documents, including written or spoken word, into one or more additional languages
 * Designing physical or mechanical items
+* Building physical or mechanical items
 * Creating and editing content to aid in the use or understanding of any entities as they are deployed
 * Describing what our foundation intends to accomplish to others as a form of outreach and engagement with communities
 * Co-creation of entities and their features with community members at large
-* Any of a variety of other creative works and actions which further the entity development goals
+* Any of a variety of other creative works and actions which further entity development goals
+* Anything else deemed a contribution by the whole team

 ## Eligibility of Contributions and Attestation

-All contributors to any part of any entity, including but not limited to Initiatives Component Project repositories or repository-like stores to which this CONTRIBUTING policy applies shall make any contribution in accordance with the [Developer Certification of Origin](https://developercertificate.org/).
+All contributors to any part of any entity, including but not limited to Initiatives and Component Project repositories or repository-like stores to which this CONTRIBUTING policy applies shall make any contribution in accordance with the [Developer Certification of Origin](https://developercertificate.org/) which is excerpted at a point in time below (the latest version in the linked document remains authoritative for the purposes of signoff):

-The Developer Certification Origin text is similar to this normative excerpt (visit the link provided for the most current version, to which a contributor agrees):

 > Developer Certificate of Origin
 > Version 1.1